AaronAppel/Mirror/README.md

 - \#endif comments

 # F.A.Q,
-\#TODO Create a FAQ document with common issues: Forgot to mirror type info or ID linker errors,
+\#TODO Create a FAQ document with common issues: Forgot to mirror type info or ID linker errors, defining user types and expanding existing support, additional TypeInfo flags and values...

 # Usage
 1. Create your custom class/struct :